MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

     Invoke-NAVApplicationDatabaseConversion -DatabaseServer navdevvm-0127\bcdemo -DatabaseName "demo database bc (14-0)"
     ```
 2. Connect a Business Central 15.0 server instance to the database and start the instance.
-3. Increase the application application version .
+3. Increase the application version.

     ```
     Set-NAVApplication bc150 -ApplicationVersion 15.0.34737.0 -force